Finding accurate plagiarism statistics is difficult for several reasons.

-- Who's Who Among American High School Students reported that 4 out of 5 high-achieving high school students admitted to cheating on schoolwork during a 1998 survey.
+- Who's Who Among American High School Students reported that 80% of high-achieving high school students admitted to cheating on schoolwork during a 1998 survey.

 - University of California-Berkley officials report cheating on campus increased 744% from 1993 to 1997.

 The top forms of plagiarism among students include:

 - Directly turning in work written by someone else